 - Divorce or Relationship Breakups

 - Permanent Liver and Kidney Damage

 - Serious Legal Problems (DUI Manslaughter)

 When the body develops a tolerance for alcohol, larger amounts of alcohol must be consumed to achieve the same desired effects.
 When you go too long without drinking, withdrawal symptoms begin.
 The need to drink to keep these symptoms away, known as a craving, is a sign of alcohol addiction.
-In this case, you are no longer drinking for pleasure, but to ward off discomfort.
+In this case, you are no longer drinking for pleasure, but to ward off the discomfort.

 Symptoms of Alcohol Addiction and alcoholic type behavior: